OctopusDeploy/docs/docs/deploying-applications/docker-containers/registries/amazon-ec2-container-services.md

 ![AWS EC2 Container Service Registry Feed](aws-feed.png)

-Save and test your registry to ensure that the connection is authorised successfully.
+Save and test your registry to ensure that the connection is authorized successfully.

 :::warning
 **AWS EC2 Container Service logins only last 12 hours**